 I’ve heard that fraternity members form really strong friendships...is that true?

-- You bet it is!
+You bet it is!
 The most important component of fraternity life is friendship.
 There's always a fraternity brother around to play a pickup game of basketball, to go on a 2:00 a.m. pizza run, or to help you with that tough computer project.
-You’ll never fell alone a college when you’ve got your fraternity brothers around!
+You’ll never feel alone at college when you’ve got your fraternity brothers around!

 Why do fraternity men call each other brothers?